 How Your Blood Sugar Levels are RegulatedHowever, the concentration of glucose in your blood is never static.
 Your cells are constantly slurping up that blood glucose and burning it for fuel, forcing your liver and pancreas work full time to replace it.
 Replacing the glucose removed from your bloodstream is essential.
 It almost as important as keeping the level of oxygen in your blood just right.
 This is because your brain requires a small but steady supply of glucose at all times and will stop functioning if it doesn't get it.
 So sensitive is your brain its need for glucose that if the concentration of glucose in your blood stream goes below 30 mg/dl (1.7 mmol/L) you may become unconscious or even die.

 Fortunately, there are a number of robust processes built into your metabolism that prevent this from ever happening.
-Unless you have one of a few extremely rare tumors that affect your glands or are taking certain drugs you need never worry that your blood sugar will ever drop anywhere near low enough to cause unconsciousness.
-A complex set of metabolic processes orchestrated by your pancreas and liver release a constant stream of glucose into your bloodstream at all times.
+Unless you have one of a few extremely rare tumors that affect your glands or are taking one of the few drugs that cause your body to secrete insulin whether or not it is needed, you need never worry that your blood sugar will ever drop anywhere near low enough to cause unconsciousness.
+A complex set of metabolic processes orchestrated by your pancreas, liver and brain release a constant stream of glucose into your bloodstream at all times.
 If the systems that regulate your blood sugar are completely normal, the amount of glucose they release is just enough to replace the glucose your cells have removed and burnt for fuel.
 If they are not, the amount of glucose released might be more than enough, but it will never be life-threateningly less.

 Your body gets this replacement glucose from several different sources.
 Most of the starch and sugar you eat turns into glucose when it is digested.
 This glucose goes right from your digestive system your bloodstream.
 Some of the glucose you can't burn off immediately is converted into a storage form called "glycogen" and stored in your liver and muscles.
-Your body can store about 190 grams of glycogen, 360 calories worth, which the body can draw on anytime it needs some extra glucose fast.
+Average bodies can store about 190 grams of glycogen, though some interesting but long-neglected research has found that some people store a great deal more.
+That typical 190 grams of glucose is worth 360 calories.
+The body can draw on it anytime it needs some extra glucose fast.

 If you were to burn off all this stored glycogen, your body would still be able to ensure that there was enough glucose circulating in your bloodstream at all times by switching into a mode where most of your cells start burning fat instead of glucose.
-Then your liver would transform protein into the glucose your brain needs to keep going.
+Then to provide the small amount of glucose that your neurons need, since those brain cells are the only ones in your body that can't burn fat, your liver would transform protein into glucose.
 This protein might come from protein foods you ate--meat or cheese, for example.
-But if you were unable to eat, or did not eat enough protein, it would be taken from your own muscle tissue.
+But if you were unable to eat, or did not eat enough protein, the protein needed to provide the brain its glucose would be taken from your own muscle tissue.
 It is because your body can "eat" your muscle tissues in this way that starvation diets and diets that are too low in protein result in a dangerous loss of muscle tissue.